cmaahs/BittrexAPI/README.md

 # BittrexAPI
 Powershell Module for accessing the Bittrex Marketplace via their API

+## Getting Started
+    Download and extract the zip, or clone the repository.

+### Installation
+    Open a Powershell windows and change to the source directory.
+    Run the following commands:

+    >Unblock-File Install-AsModuleInUserModuleDirectory.ps1
+    >.\Install-AsModuleInUserModuleDirectory.ps1

+    This will install into your User Documents\WindowsPowershell\Modules directory.
+You check check for a successful installation with this
+    command:

+    >Get-Module -ListAvailable | Where-Object { $_.Path -like "*Documents*" }
+        You should see BittrexAPI in the module list.

+    >Import-Module BittrexAPI
+    >Get-Command -Module BittrexAPI
+        This will list the available commands.

+### Setup Account
+    Create a "READ INFO" key/secret pair on the Bittrex website.

+    >Save-BittrexAPIKeys -Key 'your key' -Secret 'your secret' Read below on the use of -PIN to add a layer of security

+### Run your first query
+    >Get-Balances

 ## SHORT DESCRIPTION
     Implementation of the Bittrex CryptoCurrency Exchange Website API